adevrrc/adev-p2-notes/docs/intro-to-dotnet-csharp-vs/console-io.md

 Hello, Chris!
 Today is Tuesday, it's 11:14 now.
 ```

-The "{}" signifies a placeholder and the integer value within it curly-braces signifies an index used to reference the arguments after the string argument.
+The curly-braces ({}) signifies a placeholder.
+The integer value within the placeholder signifies an index used to reference the arguments after the string argument.
 Formatting strings like this is called [Composite Formatting](https://docs.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting){: target="_blank" }.

 ## Reading From the Console